StanFromIreland/cpython/Doc/library/stdtypes.rst

       The value of the *errors* argument is now checked in :ref:`devmode` and in :ref:`debug mode <debug-build>`.

+.. method:: str.dedent()

+   Remove any common leading whitespace from every line.

+   This can be used to make triple-quoted strings line up with the left edge of the display, while still presenting them in the source code in indented form.

+   .. versionadded:: next
+      See :PEP:`XXX` for more information.

 .. method:: str.endswith(suffix[, start[, end]])